 Gone are the days of trying to awkwardly wrap a bag of ice around your knee or use saran wrap to ice your ankle (plus, is it ever tight enough?).
 110% products allow for targeted placement of reusable inserts that can be frozen or heated up in the microwave to prevent swelling and reduce inflammation.

 To view the complete product line, check out the 110% online store.
 We’ve got samples of all their products in the office in case you want to check them out before ordering.

-We are excited to announce that Finish Line Physical Therapy is expanding!
+We are excited to announce that Finish Line Physical Therapy has expanded!

-Starting November 3, we will begin seeing patients at “Finish Line East,” our new location inside of Halevy Life at 212 East 57th Street (at 3rd Avenue).
-Conveniently located near major subways on the east side, our second location will be in a stunning, spacious, marble-floored former art gallery.
+Starting November 3, we began seeing patients at “Finish Line East,” our new location inside of Halevy Life at 212 East 57th Street (at 3rd Avenue).
+Conveniently located near major subways on the east side, our second location is in a stunning, spacious, marble-floored former art gallery.

-The main Finish Line location in Chelsea will continue to serve as the hub for all scheduling, insurance inquiries and general questions.
+The main Finish Line location in Chelsea continues to serve as the hub for all scheduling, insurance inquiries and general questions.

-Other than a different address (and for our east-side patients, less travel time!), we hope everything about Finish Line East will feel familiar!
-The hours will also be 6:45 a.m. to 8:15 p.m., and treatments will be 45 minutes one-on-one with the PT.
+Other than a different address (and for our east-side patients, less travel time!), we hope everything about Finish Line East feels familiar.
+The hours are also 6:45 a.m. to 8:15 p.m., and treatments are 45 minutes one-on-one with the PT.